 Doctor's Note Template

-To get a legitimate doctor’s note, you must speak with a doctor.
-If you are wondering what a doctor’s note looks like, here is an example template that shows the typical format of a note.
+It would be best if you spoke with a doctor to get a legitimate doctor's note.
+If you are wondering what a doctor's note looks like, here is an example template that shows the typical format of a note.

 Now that you know what a doctor's note looks like, you can schedule an appointment to get a real doctor's note.